clarktrimble/funhouse/README.md

   })
 ```

-The tricky part for me was to (mostly) ignore `block` in the callback and pull the results from, ah, `results`, in which the columns are packed up in a similar manner to `input` above.
+The tricky part for me was to (mostly) ignore `block` in the callback and pull the results from `results`.

 Not too horrid thanks to a generic `Append`: